Pyenb/Outlook-desktop-ad-blocker/readme.md

 **After:**

 ![After](https://i.ibb.co/dG89q6Y/5.png)

+## Other OS support

+While having only tested it on the newest Windows 11 build, this should also work for any other OS.
+Just search on how to edit your hosts file and make the same edits as in [the manual method](#manual-method).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.